AdobeDocs/experience-manager-64.fr-FR/help/assets/integrate-maya-with-3d.md

 1. After all processing is finished, open the `logo-sphere.ma` asset and select the `stage-helipad.ma` stage.

-   L’expérience d’aperçu est la même que pour `logo_sphere.fbx` et `stage-helipad.fbx`.
+   L’expérience de Prévisualisation est la même que pour `logo_sphere.fbx` et `stage-helipad.fbx`.

 1. Near the upper-left corner of the page, tap or click the drop-down list and then select **[!UICONTROL CRender]**.